-YOUTH SURVEYS

-Working with youth to develop a survey is a great way for adults and youth to work together.
+YOUTH SURVEYS - Working with youth to develop a survey is a great way for adults and youth to work together.
 This partnership works best if the adults involved have some experience developing and analyzing surveys so that they can provide guidance on how to structure the questions in order to gather the information that the youth think is important.
 Generally youth surveys are not highly scientific in terms of the sample of youth surveyed.
 Often the youth simply survey their peers.
 It is a convenience sample, not a random sample.
 One alternative is to ask the school if the surveys can be distributed in class.
 If permission can be negotiated with the school and the youth can survey a class that all students take (often English), this can be a good way to get a more representative sample.
+Survey results can be analyzed using Excel or pen and paper tallies.
+Again, it is best to find an adult familiar with survey analysis to assist in the process.

-&lt;sup>5 Information in this section adapted from materials developed by the California Center for Civic Participation, www.californiacenter.org.
+5 Information in this section adapted from materials developed by the California Center for Civic Participation, www.californiacenter.org.